L-Marriott/DataScience/README.md

 ## SQL Projects

-Currently doing a project looking into the stratetgy of certain boardgames, using SQL for data manipulation.
+Currently undertaking a project looking into the stratetgy behind certain boardgames, using SQL for data manipulation.

 ## Kaggle